HIV Treatment

 Should I switch to a long-acting HIV medicine?

-In addition, long-acting HIV medicines have few options, with some options reserved for unique health scenarios.
-For instance, Trogarzo is typically used when a person is resistant to multiple classes of HIV medicines.
-When this happens, normal HIV medicines do not work effectively, and Trogarzo is used somewhat like an emergency medicine.
+In addition, there are only a few long-acting HIV medicines available to choose from, with some options reserved for unique situations.
+For instance, Trogarzo typically is prescribed when a person is resistant to multiple classes of HIV medicines.
+When this happens, normal HIV medicines do not work effectively, and Trogarzo is used like an emergency medicine.

-However, there are some cases when switching to a long-acting HIV medicine is beneficial.
-For instance, if you are struggling to keep up with the demands of taking pills every day, long-acting HIV medicines could be more effective.
+There are some cases when it is beneficial to switch to a long-acting HIV medicine.
+For example, if you are struggling to keep up with the demands of taking pills every day, long-acting HIV medicines could be more effective.

 In addition, other factors that could affect your ability to take long-acting HIV medicines should be addressed.
-For instance, these medicines may have different costs or side effects that might not meet your needs or preferences.
+These medicines may have different costs or side effects that might not meet your needs or preferences.

-If you believe you are a good candidate for a long-acting HIV medicine, it is possible that you could be eligible to use investigational long-acting HIV medicines in a clinical trial.
+If you believe you are a good candidate for a long-acting HIV medicine, it is possible that you could be eligible to participate in a clinical trial.
 Always consult with your health care provider about taking any new medicines and any concerns related to an HIV treatment regimen.
+For more information about clinical trials, see the HIVinfo HIV and AIDS Clinical Trials and What is an Investigational HIV Drug? fact sheets.

 This fact sheet is based on information from the following sources: